Figurations and social change – Thinking with Elias no.2

 4 So in what respects are these connected concepts relevant to a research project concerned with South Africa, race and racism, and social change?

 5 Marks and Atmore (1980:2) have pithily commented that it is important to grasp the processes of change in South Africa as these actually happened, rather than through the lens of how they turned out.
-There is a complicated ‘one damn thing after another’ sequential process of things happening and changing over time, and after a long duration it may be that these are summarised as constituting such things as industrialisation, globalisation, imperialism, apartheid; but in their slow and multi-locational unfolding, they may seem – and indeed they may have actually been – rather different for those people living them.
-This is entirely consonant with Elias’s ideas about the workings of figurations and the processes of what he refers to as ‘social development’, aka social change.
+There is a complicated ‘one damn thing after another’ sequential process of things happening and changing over time.
+And after a long duration it may be that these can be summarised as constituting such things as industrialisation, globalisation, imperialism, apartheid; but in their slow and multi-locational unfolding, they will seem very different and far less monumental for those people living them.
+This is fully consonant with Elias’s ideas about the workings of figurations and the processes of what he refers to as ‘social development’, aka social change.
 He points out that the overall process of change in a society is easily comprehensible at an abstract conceptual level, for change is

 “…a question of the consequences flowing from the intermeshing of the actions of numerous people, the structural properties of which have already been illustrated by means of gaming models.
 As the moves of thousands of interdependent players intertwine, no single player nor group of players acting alone can determine the course of the game, no matter how powerful they may be.” (p.147)